Veii: Burial practices

 The use of burial and cremation altered depending on the stability of the settlement.
 In the early years, most citizens were cremated.
 As affluence increased, individuals were freer to bury their loved ones close by in order to visit them regularly.
 Burial sites dating back to the 9th century BC have been uncovered.
 As inhumation became more and more popular, the sarcophagi became more and more intricate.
 Through the use of terracotta, local sculptors began using their talents to add adornments around the coffins, creating detailed accounts of the deceased's life, as well as the deities that meant the most to them.
 Tombs were commonly decorated with sentimental objects, as well as items they may need in the afterlife.

 During times of war or economic difficulty, the use of cremation rose.
 Unlike their ancestors, however, the people of Veii continued the tradition of burial by keeping the urns of their loved ones in miniature tombs.
-Like the sarcophagi, the urns were made of terracotta and depicted varying scenes important to the diseased individual.
+Like the sarcophagi, the urns were made of terracotta and depicted varying scenes important to the deceased individual.
 Items were still placed in the small tombs; however, the value of the objects steadily dropped as times of financial crisis continued.